Helen Jonas-Rosenzweig

-Helen Jonas-Rosenzweig (born Helena Sternlicht; April 25, 1925 – December 20, 2018) was a Polish Holocaust survivor who was interned during World War II at the Płaszów concentration camp where she was forced to work as a maid for SS camp commandant Amon Göth.
+Helen Jonas-Rosenzweig (born Helena Sternlicht; April 25, 1925 – December 20, 2018) was a Polish-born Jewish Holocaust survivor who was interned during World War II at the Płaszów concentration camp where she was forced to work as a maid for SS camp commandant Amon Göth.

 Born in Kraków, she survived the Holocaust with the help of Oskar Schindler, who was credited with saving the lives of nearly 1,200 Jewish forced laborers.
 After the war, Jonas-Rosenzweig emigrated to the United States.
 She resided in Boca Raton, Florida.
 Jonas-Rosenzweig met the daughter of Amon Göth, Monika Hertwig, and together they were featured in the 2006 documentary, Inheritance, made for PBS by James Moll.

 Early life

 Helen Jonas-Rosenzweig was born Helena Sternlicht in Kraków, Second Polish Republic in 1925, to Szymon and Lola Sternlicht.
 She was the youngest daughter of an observant Jewish family.
 She remembered her early life as happy.
 She had two sisters, Bronisława and Sydonia.
 When Germany invaded Poland on September 1, 1939, she and her family were forced to relocate to the Kraków Ghetto.